harrymkt/nvgtpkg/README.md

 NVGT Package Manager uses TOML as formatter, thus any configuration file must use TOML.
 Format indentation is expected, and must use tab over space.

 ## Creating a package
 If you want to create a package, first setup a Git repository.
-This Git repository is not necessary unless you want to publish to NVGTPKG packages.
+This Git repository is not necessary unless you want to publish to NVGTPKG packages easily.

 Once you have necessary setups:
 - Create the library files, using include directives, separating them is possible as you want.